 β This article is for Event Organizers

-When designing badges in Expo Pass, the Shell Layer is your creative canvas β it serves as the background artwork on your badge shell.
+When designing badges in Expo Pass, the Shell Layer is your creative foundation β itβs the background artwork that sets the look and feel of your badge.

-Let's start with the basics and walk you through how to navigate the Expo Pass Badge Designer on the Shell Layer.
+Letβs start with the basics and walk through how to navigate the Shell Layer in the Expo Pass Badge Designer.

-These key terms below will help you better understand the lingo as we walk through the Badge Designer and ensure you get the best out of your Badge!
+The key terms below will help you get familiar with the Badge Designer and make the most of your badge layout.

 π Key Terms to Know